 If you are interested in trying the font managing app, these are the ones that offer a free service or free trial:

 FontExplorer® X starts from $100 with a free trial available.
 It is suitable for typographers and designers with AI-powered organizations to help you arrange fonts with smart categories.

 Works for Mac, RightFont enables you to preview, install, manage, and sync the font in the app and your computer.
 The application’s price starts at $35, with a free trial available.

-Available in Mac, the Typeface App can be bought for $25 with a free trial available.
-A clean and neat interface making your font-searching even more exciting and saves time.
+Available on Mac, the Typeface App can be bought for $25 with a free trial available.
+A clean and neat interface makes your font searching even more exciting and saves time.

 FontExpert is available for Windows users, and the price starts at $50.
 A free trial is available before you get to purchase the full version.
 It enables users to preview and manage font through a built-in library.
 Users can also group fonts and make collections for the fonts downloaded.

 There is no perfect formula for finding the perfect way to organize fonts.
 Professional designers have gone through their journey in making a system that fits their working style.
 Each of the tools presented above has pros and cons, and the only way to find out is to take advantage of the free trial.
 Believe us, the only way to organize fonts is to find the correct method and apply it as you go.